atomone-hub/genesis/COMPENDIUM.md

 - Focus on drawing in individuals both inside and outside the crypto space who align with AtomOne's vision of prioritizing security and hub minimalism.
 - Addressing societal issues that led to distrust in current institutions as a way to connect with a broader audience.
-- Proposing content creation that highlights problems created by existing systems, targeting a wider audience beyond crypto-natives.
+- Proposing content creation that highlights problems created by existing systems, targeting a wider audience beyond crypto-natives and to encourage participation from non-technical members.
 - Idea of creating a "political economy" within the AtomOne Hub, involving commerce of physical goods to engage the community in a new way.
 - Suggestion to scale voting power in favor of delegators, reducing the influence of validators in governance decisions to enhance the sense of equality in participation.
-- Discussions on how to make the ATOM1 Hub appealing to a wider range of people, particularly those disillusioned with traditional institutions.
+- Discussions on how to make the AtomOne Hub appealing to a wider range of people, particularly those disillusioned with traditional institutions.

-- Considerations of how to structure the ecosystem to encourage participation from non-technical members.
-- Suggestions for integrating commerce and real-world applications into the AtomOne ecosystem to foster a sense of community and participation.
+### AtomOne GovNo Community Townhalls

+[<ins>Issue #83</ins>](https://github.com/atomone-hub/genesis/issues/83) proposes a structure for community townhalls focused on the GovNo chain.

+#### Key points:

+- Establishing a regular schedule for community townhalls to discuss GovNo chain developments.
+- Preliminary agenda includes defining the GovNo chain, its governance token, governance structure, and its relationship with AtomOne.
+- Discussion on the role of validators, members, and external contributors in the GovNo ecosystem.
+- Addressing the process of self-organization and autonomy within the GovNo community.
+- Providing updates on the technical development, validator onboarding, and current priorities of the GovNo chain.
+- Planning for future community initiatives, prioritizing community concerns, and setting action items for subsequent meetings.
+- Encouragement for community members to contribute topics or questions for the townhall agenda.

 ---